+'''

-On Windows: install_path\NetBackup\bin\nbrestorevm -vmw -C vm_client -S master_server -backupid value -restorespecout filename
+On Windows: install path\NetBackup\bin\nbrestorevm -vmw -C

+vm client -S primary server -backupid value -restorespecout

+filename

+'''

-On UNIX:/usr/openv/netbackup/bin/brestorevm -vmw -C vm_client -S master server -backupid value -restorespecout filename
+On UNIX: /usr/openv/netbackup/bin/brestorevm -vmw -C vm client -S primary server -backupid value -restorespecout filename

-- The -backupid value option and argument specifies the backup image from which to create the file. - The -restorespecout filename option and argument specifies the name of the file.

-By default, nbrestorevm creates the file in the current working directory.
-To create the file in a different directory, specify a pathname for the filename.

-2 Continue to the next task in the individual virtual machine disk restore process.
+- The -backupid value option and argument specifies the backup image from which to create the file. - The -restorespecout filename option and argument specifies the name of the file. - By default, nbrestorevm creates the file in the current working directory.
+To create the file in a different directory, specify a pathname for the filename. - Continue to the next task in the individual virtual machine disk restore process.
 See "Modifying the virtual machine disk restore file" on page 208.